How To Find Your Competitive Advantage

 Your ability to leverage competitive advantages is a key to attracting customers, fans, and success.

-To figure out what advantages you may have, ask yourself these eight questions.
+To figure out what advantages you may have, ask yourself the following eight questions.

 1. Do you have a skill or combination of skills that most others don’t have?